 Most of us are aware of the risks of excessive alcohol consumption—the long-term health consequences, the risk of drinking and driving, and so on.
 But what we might not know is that excessive alcohol consumption dramatically increases the risk of injury.
 And it dramatically increases the severity of those injuries too.

 It makes sense when you think about it.
 Researchers have long understood that drinking can impair coordination, as well as the ability to recognize and respond to risks.1 Given that, it’s not surprising that statistics have underscored the relationship between excessive drinking and serious injury:

 - Alcohol is the #1 risk factor associated with injury in BC.2

-- Among 20-34 year-olds, over one third of all deaths between 2001-2015 were attributable in some way to excessive alcohol consumption.4
+- Among adults aged 20 to 59 in BC, over one third of all deaths are attributable in some way to excessive alcohol consumption.3